 Switzerland's priorities in Libya

-Switzerland promotes itself as a host country for UN political processes.
-It is actively involved in the Berlin process and co-chairs the working group on respect for international humanitarian law and human rights.
+Switzerland acts as host state for the UN's political processes, playing an active role in the Berlin process as a member of the working group to promote respect for international humanitarian law and human rights, which it co-chairs.

-Switzerland supports people in need and is engaged in the political dialogue on humanitarian issues.
-It plays a key role in coordinating international humanitarian efforts.
+Switzerland helps people in need and participates in humanitarian political dialogue, playing a key coordinating role among international humanitarian aid actors.

-Finally, Switzerland contributes to the protection of vulnerable migrants, internally displaced persons and host communities.
-Switzerland spent CHF 21 million on international cooperation with Libya in 2011–16 and budgeted over CHF 16 million for the 2017–20 period.
+Switzerland also contributes to the protection of vulnerable migrants, internally displaced persons and host communities.
+Swiss funding commitments between 2011 and 2016 for international cooperation with Libya amounted to CHF 21 million, while over CHF 16 million has been budgeted for the 2017–20 period.

-Switzerland organises study tours in Switzerland for Libyan actors on themes such as fiscal federalism, sustainable agriculture and water management for the purpose of transferring know-how and to strengthen relations with all parties.
+Switzerland organises study tours to Switzerland for Libyan delegations on topics such as fiscal federalism, sustainable agriculture and water management, in order to promote the transfer of knowledge and to boost contacts between all parties involved.

 Other areas of cooperation